joan41868/hethers.js/packages/web/README.md

 It contains functions to abstract safely and responsibly connecting to the web, including exponential back-off.

 For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/web/).
+TODO Docs

 Importing
 ---------